Vishnu-Vijay95/Ros2_ws/README.md

 4. A CPP package cpp_srvcli for implementing service client implementation in ROS2

-5. A PYTHON package py_srvcli for implementing service client implementation in <b>ROS2</b>
+5. A <h1>PYTHON</h1> package py_srvcli for implementing service client implementation in ROS2